jbsimple/simple-patches/readme.md

 - On pending inventory queue page; Added a button to load icons of product images into the table.
   - There is no way to get a reduced sized image from the image cdn.
   - The process is resource heavy so it has to be a button so it can be used when it is needed.
+- On pending inventory queue page; Patch added to allow GET parameters to auto-do a search.
+  - Now links to search in pending inventory can be used throughout the patch.
 - On reports page, after submitting to generate a new report, the report displays under the original card.
   - If the file is larger than 1MB, the printing is disabled to save performance.
   - Links for products and items are automatically added into the report preview for convenience.